They aren’t really worms at all

 In a newly landscaped lawn, every homeowner has played the game of “weed or plant?”
 It is easy to think of weeds as ugly sprouts in our lawn, though some aren’t ugly at all!

 No matter what weeds look like, they are robbing your lawn of nutrients and moisture.
 Weeds compete with your lawn for all of the “good stuff.”

-Pulling weeds doesn’t seem daunting when you just spot one.
-That first good pull leaves you with a big chunk of weeds, roots, soil.
+Weed pulling doesn’t seem daunting when you just spot one.
+The first satisfying pull leaves you with a big chunk of weeds, roots, soil.

 When you pull weeds, you usually end up spreading the seeds, creating more weeds.The slightest disturbance of a weed can cause thousands of seeds to fly all over your lawn.

 Dormant weed seeds can even be awakened by digging in the ground while adding or removing new plant material.

 Using a lawn service like Lawn and Pest Solutions can end your weed control issues.
 A year-round program like Lawn360 will take care of existing weeds as well as those lurking just beneath the ground.

 Our lawn technicians apply pre-emergent and post-emergent to take care of weeds at every stage of development.

 Is lawn aeration just an “extra” step like a wash, rinse, repeat?
 What is the purpose of aerating if you are already watering, mowing, and “feeding” your lawn?